Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

   - /github/using-git/caching-your-github-credentials-in-git
   - /github/getting-started-with-github/caching-your-github-credentials-in-git
   - /github/getting-started-with-github/getting-started-with-git/caching-your-github-credentials-in-git
-intro: 'If you''re [cloning {% data variables.product.product_name %} repositories using HTTPS](/github/getting-started-with-github/about-remote-repositories), we recommend you use {% data variables.product.prodname_cli %} or Git Credential Manager Core (GCM Core) to remember your credentials.'
+intro: "If you're [cloning {% data variables.product.product_name %} repositories using HTTPS](/github/getting-started-with-github/about-remote-repositories), we recommend you use {% data variables.product.prodname_cli %} or Git Credential Manager Core (GCM Core) to remember your credentials."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 shortTitle: Caching credentials
 ---

 {% tip %}

 **Tip:** If you clone {% data variables.product.product_name %} repositories using SSH, then you can authenticate using an SSH key instead of using other credentials.
 For information about setting up an SSH connection, see "[Generating an SSH Key](/articles/generating-an-ssh-key)."

 {% endtip %}